The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 English

-Robert Griggs is a Neurologist in Rochester, NY.
+Robert Griggs is an Internal Medicine provider practicing medicine in Rochester, New York.
 Dr. Griggs is rated as an Advanced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Duchenne Muscular Dystrophy, Becker Muscular Dystrophy, Familial Periodic Paralysis, and Hyperkalemic Periodic Paralysis.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Duchenne Muscular Dystrophy, Becker Muscular Dystrophy, Familial Periodic Paralysis, and Hyperkalemic Periodic Paralysis.

 Experienced in Paramyotonia Congenita